malloc47/malloc47.github.com/_posts/2020-12-28-dashboard-start.md

        sunset])]])
 ```

+which makes liberal use of the `Typography` Material-UI component
+along with a nested `Grid` component to show the ET/CT timezones
+side-by-side.

-Nested within the various React components styling the view are
+Nested within these React components styling the view are
 `re-frame/subscribe` functions which bind the view to re-frame
 _subscriptions_ which are, effectively, listeners for re-frame
 _events_.
 Subscriptions and events are commonly defined in